kitodo/kitodo-publication/Documentation.tmpl/Configuration.rst

 =====================

 Add a new system folder inside the pagetree of the client.
-If you want the data to be stored in seperate folders, you need to add some subfolders:
+If you want the data to be stored in separate folders, you need to add some subfolders:

 - clientstoragefolder (pid=10)